The Magnetic Fields: History

 The band began as Merritt's studio project under the name Buffalo Rome.
 With the help of friend Claudia Gonson, who had played in Merritt's band the Zinnias during high school, a live band was assembled in Boston, where Merritt and Gonson lived, to play Merritt's compositions.
 The band's first live performance was in 1991 at T.T. the Bear's Place in Cambridge, Massachusetts, where they were mistakenly billed as Magnetophone, an alias used briefly in that year by Damon Krukowski and Naomi Yang of Galaxie 500.

 The 1999 triple album 69 Love Songs showcased Merritt's songwriting and lyrical abilities and the group's musicianship, demonstrated by the use of such varied instruments as the ukulele, banjo, accordion, cello, mandolin, flute, xylophone, and the Marxophone, in addition to their usual setting of synthesizers, guitars, and effects.
+Influences included Fleetwood Mac, Billie Holiday and Orchestral Manoeuvres in the Dark.
 The album features vocalists Shirley Simms, Dudley Klute, L.D.
 Beghtol, and Gonson, each of whom sings lead on six songs as well as various backing vocals, plus Daniel Handler (who has written under the pseudonym Lemony Snicket) on accordion, and longtime collaborator Christopher Ewen (of Future Bible Heroes) as guest arranger/synthesist.
-Violinist Ida Pearle makes a brief cameo on "Luckiest Guy on the Lower East Side".

-The band's albums i (2004) and Distortion (2008) both followed the album theme structure of 69 Love Songs: the song titles on i begin with the letter (or, in the case of half the songs' titles, the pronoun) "I", whilst Distortion was an experiment in combining noise music with their typically unconventional musical approach.
+The band's albums i (2004) and Distortion (2008) both followed the album theme structure of 69 Love Songs: the song titles on i begin with the letter (or, in the case of half the songs' titles, the pronoun) "I", while Distortion was an experiment in combining noise music with their typically unconventional musical approach.
 The liner notes claim the album was made without synthesizers.
 According to an article, "To celebrate the release of Distortion, Merritt and the Magnetic Fields played mini-residencies in cities around the country, culminating with six shows at Chicago's Old Town School of Folk Music."

 Realism was released in January 2010, concluding what Merritt termed the "no-synth" trilogy (following i and Distortion).
 The next album produced would feature synthesizers "almost exclusively".